nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ╘═══════════════════╧═════════════╛
 ```

-* SECURITY SERVER name of the security server
+* SECURITY SERVER name of the Security Server
-* INSTANCES List of instances discovered for the security server
+* INSTANCES List of instances discovered for the Security Server

 #### 4.2.16 Security Server management
 ##### 4.2.16.1 List Security Servers

 * Access rights: Any role

-Listing security servers can be done with:
+Listing Security Servers can be done with:
 ```
 xrdsst security-server list
 ```
-This command will display all discovered security servers
+This command will display all discovered Security Servers

 ```
 ╒═══════════════════╤════════╤═══════════╤════════════╤════════════════╤═══════════════╕